jetbrains-academy/kotlin-onboarding-introduction/Part1/AlmostDone/MultiRowStrings/task.md

 ### Theory

-1. What are the multiline strings?
+1. What are multiline strings?
 2. The `trimIndent` function

-#### 1. What are the multiline strings?
+#### 1. What are multiline strings?

-When working with long strings, it is most convenient to use the so-called [multiline strings](https://kotlinlang.org/docs/coding-conventions.html#strings).
+When working with long strings, it is most convenient to use so-called [multiline strings](https://kotlinlang.org/docs/coding-conventions.html#strings).
 Unlike regular strings, they are enclosed in triple quotes:
 ```kotlin
 // A regular string: